 - Great street food options

-Why it’s awesome: One of the biggest markets in the world (and therefore one of the coolest places to visit in Bangkok), the Chatuchak Market (also known as JJ Market) has around 15,000 stalls spread between almost 30 sections.
+Why it’s awesome: One of the biggest markets in the world (and therefore one of the coolest places to visit in Bangkok), the Chatuchak Weekend Market in Bangkok (also known as JJ Market) has around 15,000 stalls spread between almost 30 sections.
 Huge, but fairly easy to navigate, there are sections dedicated to art and crafts, clothes and accessories, ceramics, plants and gardening, books, antiques, home décor, and more.
 It’s often said that if you can’t find what you’re looking for at Chatuchak Market then it’s not worth having!

 Around 200,000 people visit the enormous market every weekend making it one of the most popular places in Bangkok.
 Open since the early 1940s, the market has grown into the mammoth that it is today, with places to rest, eat, and drink if you need to take a break from all the retail therapy.

 What to do there: Wear comfortable shoes and shop, shop, and shop!
 Whether you’re looking for exquisite Thai silks, cheap t-shirts, handmade soaps, typical souvenirs, carved wood, amulets and religious memorabilia, kitchenware, or something else, you’re sure to find it at Chatuchak Market.

 Although prices are generally reasonable, the weekend market is the perfect place in Bangkok toimprove your haggling skills for even greater pocket-friendly prices.
 Sample an array of street food and chill in a bar with a cool beer or fresh fruit juice.
 Don’t miss seeing the clock tower, built in 2007 to commemorate the late King Bhumibol Adulyadej’s 60th birthday.

 #3 – Wat Pho